|

 service@cytospec.com

-(link) to obtain a license key for this demo version.
+(link) to obtain a licence key for this demo version.

 To obtain the most recent version of the CytoSpec online help go to the